Kenny steps down

 Another record for Cally

 1969 - Ian Callaghan became our youngest post-War player to reach 300 League appearances, aged 26 years and 318 days.
 We drew 1-1 at West Ham United, with Roger Hunt on target as the Hammers opened their new 8,500-seater East Stand.
+Chris Lawler played his 200th League game for the reds.

 2015 – We won 2-0 at Southampton, with Philippe Coutinho and Raheem Sterling on target, with the home side claiming a series of spot kicks that were not given by the referee.